CodeYourFuture/curriculum/common-content/en/module/induction/accounts/index.md

 ### Slack

 [Slack](https://slack.com/intl/en-gb) is our community space and how we communicate with each other.
 Download and install it now.
-If you are working on a library computer, log in to the web version instead.
+If you are not using your own computer, log in to the web version instead.

 - [ ] I have downloaded the [Slack](https://slack.com/intl/en-gb) app on my computer and phone.
 - [ ] I have logged in to the {{<our-name>}} workspace.